-Dry skin, also known as xerosis, is “abnormal dryness of bodily tissues, especially the skin, eyes, or mucous membranes.”
+Xerosis is Greek for dry skin, which is an abnormal dryness of bodily tissues, especially the skin, eyes, or mucous membranes.
 Beautiful skin consists of plump, moist cells.
-When the skin dries out, shriveled cells are left; and they can become itchy, inflamed, and flaky.
+When the skin dries out, shriveled cells are left, and they can become itchy, inflamed, and flaky.
 If left untreated, the skin can even crack and bleed.

 The causes of dry skin are myriad, and the treatment depends on the diagnosis.
 Many times a simple change in routine or products can bring relief, but it can be more complicated.
 That’s why it’s important to see a doctor.
 Dry skin can be the result of a specific skin condition or disease and a symptom of others.
 Mild versions of contact dermatitis, eczema, and psoriasis can make skin feel dry or slightly scaly before other symptoms appear.
 Environmental factors can also cause the problem.
 All these factors must be taken into consideration.